jerryshao/streaming-demo/README.md

             http://xyz.com/aaa/bbb/ccc => xyz.com/aaa/bbb/ccc xyz.com/aaa/bbb xyz.com/aaa xyz.com
     * `type`: specify the operator you choose.
+    * `output`: specify the output class you implemented to store the output data in this kind of data. `output` should extend `AbstractEventOutput`.
 * `AggregateOperator`: `AggregateOperator` will aggregate the `value` by `key` which you specified, and the parameters of this operator is the same as `CountOperator`.
-* `DistinctAggregateOperator`: `DistinctAggregateOperator` will count the distinct `value` with specified `key`, also parameters is the same as above.
+* `DistinctAggregateCountOperator`: `DistinctAggregateCountOperator` will count the distinct `value` with specified `key`, also parameters is the same as above.
 * besides, user can create their own `Operator` by extends `AbstractOperator`, which is easy and obvious.

-Please enjoy it.